SCOPE is a tool that helps you effectively manage software development.

 By using SCOPE in the initial stages of project development, you understand your planned software's functionality, and easily evaluate the impact of a decision to include or exclude functionality.

-As a project evolves, SCOPE supports you; it acts as a software asset register.
-Enabling you to keep a ‘functional’ history of each application by providing a documented audit trail of changes to software throughout its life.
-Traceability and being able to quantify changes is particularly important for contract negotiations in outsourced development.
+As a project evolves, SCOPE supports you.
+It acts as a software asset register, enabling you to keep a 'functional' history of each application by providing a documented audit trail of changes to software throughout its life.
+Traceability and being able to quantify changes are particularly important for contract negotiations in outsourced development.